Syn000/3D_reconstruction/README.md

 The texture image is downloaded via: https://ambientcg.com/.

-The textured mesh can be downloaded via the following link:.
+The generated textured mesh sample can be downloaded via the following link:.

 # Reference
 https://arxiv.org/pdf/2001.05119.pdf